 The common causes of hair loss in men are several such as genetics, deficiency of vitamin A, protein, excessive sickness and stress.
 The male pattern baldness results into hair thinning and then baldness on the top of the head specifically the front side.

 Hair growth in women includes a normal hair cycle but it goes awry due to different reasons resulting into hair loss.

 Hair loss may appear like a major issue in men, but women are also susceptible to it.
-Most of females experience hair loss in their late 50s however it can also happen due to various reasons.
-In an average female, around 50 â€“ 100 strands fall out and during head wash, almost 250 hairs drop down but you should not stop washing hairs regularly because they will fall eventually.
+Most of the females experience hair loss in their late 50s however it can also happen due to various reasons.
+In an average female, around 50 â€“ 100 strands fall out and during the head wash, almost 250 hairs drop down but you should not stop washing hairs regularly because they will fall eventually.

-Androgenetic Alopecia – This type of alopecia is a hereditary disorder resulting into gradual conversion of terminal hairs in the undefined and vellus hairs.
+Androgenetic Alopecia – This type of alopecia is a hereditary disorder resulting in the gradual conversion of terminal hairs in the undefined and vellus hairs.
 It affects both males and females.
 It is characterized by increased hair fall, conversion from big, pigmented terminal hairs to thin, smaller and indeterminate hairs that become small and wispy.